LSEG-API-Samples/Article.RTO.TestClient/README.md

 This demonstration connects to RTO on AWS via a public internet.

-## Connecting the testclient tool to RTO
+## <a id="connect_rto_basic"></a>Connecting the testclient tool to RTO

-By default, the testclient tools can connect to the RTO with the following basic command and setting.
+That brings us to how to connect the testclient tool to RTO.
+The testclient tools can connect to the RTO with the following basic command and setting.

 ``` bash
 testclient -S ELEKTRON_DD -f <ric file> -authm <oAuthPasswordGrant/oAuthClientCred> -turl $tokenurl -surl $serviceurl -sloc $location -phost $proxyhost -pport $proxyport -ct plugin -pluginName $plugin -u $username -pw $password -rrt -tss -tunnel ssl -I 1